 In many cases, the cause of high blood pressure or hypertension is unknown but hardening of the small arteries of the kidney is certainly contributory.
 As high blood pressure makes this condition worse, treatment is needed to break the vicious circle.
 Several drugs can help.
 Some act directly to remove adrenaline (which causes the arteries to contract).
 Others tranquilize a patient and so reduce the amount of adrenaline he produces.
 Digitalin helps the heart to pump more vigorously while drugs called diuretics reduce the fluid in the circulation.

-Hemorrhoids (piles) and varicose veins are common conditions, both made worse by long periods of standing (see Figure 4).
+Hemorrhoids (piles) and varicose veins are common conditions, both made worse by long periods of standing (Fig 4).
 Clots can also develop, especially in the legs, when the veins are inflamed (phlebitis).
 The leg will be swollen and painful but in plain thrombosis there may be no signs and diagnosis is difficult.
 Venous thrombosis is liable to occur in people who have prolonged periods in bed after an operation or stroke.
-The danger of a clot (which can be 15–18 centimeters (6–7 inches) long and 0.5 centimeter (0.2 inch) wide) in the legs is that it may break off to become an embolism which travels through the heart and lodges in the lungs.
+The danger of a clot (which can be 15–18 cm (6–7 in) long and 0.5 cm (0.2 in) wide) in the legs is that it may break off to become an embolism which travels through the heart and lodges in the lungs.
 Thrombosis is usually treated with anticoagulant drugs.

 Leukemia is the name given to a group of diseases characterized by proliferation of abnormal white cells.
 The patient is likely to suffer from anemia, infection, and bleeding.
-Drugs, including steroids, that interfere with the production of white cells are used in the treatment of leukaemia (see Figure 5).
+Drugs, including steroids, that interfere with the production of white cells are used in the treatment of leukaemia (Fig 5).